-Another indoor/ outdoor camera is the Canary Flex, which costs about $70 more than the Blink XT2 at $169.
-Both have 1080p HD video, infrared night vision, two-way audio, plus integrations with Amazon Alexa, although you’ll have to pay $9.99 a month to get two-way audio with the Canary Flex.
+Although, we also had to pay $9.99 a month to get two-way audio with the Canary Flex.
 The Canary membership also includes person detection, which the Blink XT2 lacks, plus 30 days of cloud storage.
 Unfortunately, the Flex lacks local storage and you’ll only get 24 hours of free cloud storage, unlike the Blink XT2 which offers a ton of cloud and local storage for free.

 The Canary Flex also works with Google Assistant, making it an excellent choice for those already in the Google ecosystem, plus its field of view is slightly wider at 116 degrees compared to 110.
-All in all, I’d spend a bit more money and buy the Canary Flex due to its person detection alone, which I think is a very useful feature, particularly for an outdoor camera.
+All in all, we’d spend a bit more money and buy the Canary Flex due to its person detection alone, which we think is a very useful feature, particularly for an outdoor camera.